evolution-gaming/scala-bootcamp/assignment/poker/PokerEvaluator.md

 #### Output of Solutions

-The output is to be written to standard output using the format:
+Write output to standard output using the format:

 ```
 <hand block 1> <hand block 2> <...> <hand block n>